Leeruniek/functies/README.md

 History of all changes in [CHANGELOG.md](CHANGELOG.md)

-### 0.29 - 04 March 2019
+### 0.30- 04 March 2019

 #### Add

-- `last` - Return last element in array
-- `flip`, `flipUncurried` - Reverse function parameters
-- `lens`, `lenses` - Create a pair of lenses, functions for retrieving or updating the value at an object key.
-- `props` -  Get a set of properties from an object
+- `findIndexBy` - Find the position of first element that matches the filter criteria